bobkim938/contactMode_diagnostics/README.md

 # Contact Mode Diagnostics
-This experiment investigates how the latent dynamics model behaves in changing contact regimes.
+This project investigates how a mode-agnostic neural dynamics model predicts state changes across contact regimes.
 We separate that into several questions:
 1. **E1:** Does prediction error concentrate near contact transitions?
 2. **E1A** How much does contact-onset regularization affect prediction error?